 The living accommodations in the hut which they built were not sumptuous.
-Here is the record: "For cooking, lighting and heating we used walrus blubber and bear's fat.
+Here is the record: "For cooking, lighting, and heating we used walrus blubber and bear's fat.
 Bear's flesh and fat were our only food.
 In the evening we fried it in a large aluminum pan; in the morning we boiled it.
-We made our bed and sleeping bag of bearskin.
-To keep warmer we both slept in one bag, and taken altogether, we were quite comfortable in our low hut.
+We made our bed and sleepingbag of bearskin.
+To keep warmer we both slept in one bag, and, taken altogether, we were quite comfortable in our low hut.
 By the help of our lamps we succeeded in keeping the temperature inside at about freezing point.
-Our couch was formed of rough stones; we never quite succeeded in getting it even tolerably even, and our most important business throughout the winter was, therefore, to bend the body into the various positions in order to discover the one in which the presure of the stones was least felt."
+Our couch was formed of rough stones; we never quite succeeded in getting it even tolerably even, and our most important business throughout the winter was, therefore, to bend the body into the various positions in order to discover the one in which the pressure of the stones was least felt."

 In the history of Arctic explorations there is nothing that is comparable to Nansen's contributions to science in his work.
 The expedetion was not a mere feat.
 In physical geography, in biology, in meteorology, the results obtained will mark a new departure in the various sciences concerned.
 The continuous observations made during three years on the meteorology of the Arctic regions, when combined with other observations, will be of the highest practical importance in dealing with the climatology of Europe.
 No less important will be the practical results in other directions.
 Many of Nansen's observations were taken in latitude 860 14 north.